 Bridging adaptation and mitigation: Hands-on climate action across European municipalities

-This session hosted urban and infrastructure planners and developers, municipal decision-makers, energy and climate policy experts with interest in bringing together adaptation and mitigation measures at the local level.
+This session hosted urban and infrastructure planners and developers, municipal decision-makers, energy and climate policy experts with an interest in bringing together adaptation and mitigation measures at the local level.

-Key conclusions roundtables
+Key conclusions of roundtables

 Agios Dimitrios (Greece) and Bottrop (Germany) tackle shared challenges and what they gain from their climate city partnership